Tagline: Michael’s work in Haddonfield is not done yet!

 Most Absurd Moment

 For a character who’s been dicing with death for four decades, a testicle electrocution should be a stroll through the Haddonfield leaves.
-Of course, Busta Rhymes has a tough guy image to uphold if he is continue to sell records, a component that results in the most anticlimactic finale in the series.
+Of course, Busta Rhymes has a tough guy image to uphold if he is continue to sell records to impressionable teenagers, a component that results in the most anticlimactic finale of the series.

 Most Absurd Dialogue